CP4SBI: Local Conformal Calibration of Credible Sets in Simulation-Based Inference

 \section{Theoretical guarantees}

 We now present theoretical guarantees for the methods in Section~\ref{sec:methodology}.
-From this point on, we assume a disjoint data split: a training set $\{(\theta_i, \X_i)\}_{i=1}^K$ to estimate the posterior $\widehat{p}(\theta \mid \x)$, and a calibration set $\{(\theta_i, \X_i)\}_{i=1}^B$ to calibrate the conformal methods.
+From this point on, we assume a disjoint data split: a training set $\{(\theta_i, \X_i)\}_{i=1}^K$ used to estimate the posterior $\widehat{p}(\theta \mid \x)$, and a calibration set $\{(\theta_i, \X_i)\}_{i=1}^B$ used to calibrate the conformal methods.
+All probabilities below are taken jointly over the randomness of the test pair $(\theta, \X)$ and of the calibration dataset $\mathcal{D}_{\text{cal}}$.
 Proofs are given in Appendix~\ref{appendix:proofs}.

 The coverage guarantee of \locartourmethod{} follows from applying standard conformal prediction separately within each region $A_j$ of the partition it defines.
 Once the partition is fixed, the calibration scores \({s}(\theta; \x)\) remain exchangeable within each region, which allows us to apply conformal calibration independently in each subset.
 As a result, the quantile \({t}_{1-\alpha}(\x)\), computed using calibration points in \(A_j\), yields valid marginal coverage conditional on \(\x \in A_j\).